dasher06/Secure_Link_Decryptor_FastAPI/README.md

 I pushed my code to GitHub and connected the repository to Render for **automatic deployment**.

-Although **Render** successfully built and deployed the application, it introduced significant changes to the code and output.
-The **original logic** was altered in several areas, which was not ideal for this project.
+Although **Render** successfully built and deployed the application:
+- It introduced significant changes to the code and output.
+- The **original logic** was altered in several areas, which was not ideal for this project.

 Here’s an example of a Render-generated URL **(note: link is no longer active)**: